-In addition to these two perspectives for the purposes of this paper it is also worthwhile presenting the distinction between mechanisms and causes of lexical creation, in line with Geeraerts'[1] proposals (p.
-102):
+In addition to these two perspectives for the purposes of this paper it is also worthwhile presenting the distinction between mechanisms and causes of lexical creation, in line with Geeraerts' proposals (Geeraerts' work deals fundamentally with lexical change of a semantic nature (named "semantic neology" by neology studies), but its observations may be extended to all types of lexical change [1].
+The author still approaches a third issue, the spread of change by the linguistic community, which will not be considered here.):

-a) the mechanisms of lexical creation comprise the array of possibilities for creating lexical items;

-b) the causes of lexical creation are the factors that cause an individual to actualize one of those possibilities.
+- a) the mechanisms of lexical creation comprise the array of possibilities for creating lexical items; - b) the causes of lexical creation are the factors that cause an individual to actualize one of those possibilities ^[1].

 The mechanisms of lexical creation broadly correspond to the processes of word formation described in traditional grammars: derivation, compounding, semantic shifting, etc. They are the many possibilities offered by the linguistic system.
-The cases of lexical creation may in turn be conceived as two, according to Geeraerts[1] pp. 92-93 and 103-106): expressivity and efficiency.
+The cases of lexical creation may in turn be conceived as two: expressivity and efficiency [1].

 Expressivity (i.e., the need to express something, not expressiveness) bears on what is probably language's primary function: communication.
 Lexical creation thus occurs so that speakers may express something that still lacks adequate expression.
-This might happen when a new object appears, when a new discovery is made, when a culture changes how it sees the world or even when affective language is required, for example a euphemism, such as malign tumor for cancer [1] (p.
-105).
+This might happen when a new object appears, when a new discovery is made, when a culture changes how it sees the world or even when affective language is required, for example a euphemism, such as malign tumor for cancer^[1].

 Efficiency concerns the need to streamline the linguistic system: lexical creation would occur to impart communicative efficiency on a given language.
 It would therefore be an internal cause of the linguistic system.
-The clear example given by Geeraerts[1] (pp. 92-93) is the need to solve the homonymy between the words for 'cock' and for 'cat' in southwestern France, as studied by Gilliéron.
+The clear example given by Geeraerts is the need to solve the homonymy between the words for 'cock' and for 'cat' in southwestern France, as studied by Gilliéron^[1].
 In that region, the phonetic evolution of the Latin words for 'cock' and for 'cat' had produced the homonymic form gat, which might have created difficulties for communication in agricultural communities.
 Speakers therefore had to create new names, especially for the rooster.
 In this case, lexical creation was motivated by an inner need of the system to optimize communication by avoiding homonymy.
-According to Geeraerts[1], this would be an instance of the 'isomorphic principle', according to which languages tend to form a one-to-one relationship between lexical forms and lexical meanings (p.
-105).
+According to Geeraerts, this would be an instance of the 'isomorphic principle', according to which languages tend to form a one-to-one relationship between lexical forms and lexical meanings^[1].

 There would then be two causes of lexical change: expressivity (which is external to a given language, with a social, cultural, or pragmatic basis) and efficiency (internal to a given language, aimed at streamlining the system).
 The distinction, however, is not as strict as it could appear; one should bear in mind that the efficiency principle is subordinate to the expressivity principle.
-In the author's felicitous phrasing: "if there were no communicative intentions to be fulfilled, there would be no need for an efficient organization of the language that is used in fulfilling those intentions" (Geeraerts[1], p.
-108).
+In the author's felicitous phrasing: "if there were no communicative intentions to be fulfilled, there would be no need for an efficient organization of the language that is used in fulfilling those intentions" [1].
 The two causal principles should thus be viewed as complementary rather than exclusive.
-Blank[11] (p.
-65) prefers to integrate both concepts in a single principle, termed efficiency of communication, which is at the same time "the general purpose of communication and the general motivation behind language change"[11] (p.
-65).
+Blank prefers to integrate both concepts in a single principle, termed efficiency of communication, which is at the same time "the general purpose of communication and the general motivation behind language change" [11].